HieuDepZaii/capstone-project/README.md

 # Serverless Posting app
-this application is use for posting post into app like twitter this capstone project is based on Serverless Application project
+this application is use for posting post into app like twitter.
+This capstone project is based on Serverless Application project

 # Run the frontend
 run the following commands: